 There are many reasons students choose veterinary medicine as a career:

-- Salary income: according to Bureau of Labor and Statistics, veterinarians earned a median average of $71,990 in 2006.
+- Salary income: according to Bureau of Labor and Statistics, veterinarians earned a mean income of $87,590 in 2014.

 - Satisfying professional career: many veterinarians enjoy the independence and autonomy of owning their own practice and the flexibility of determining their practice hours (thus allowing more time for personal life).